 Getting a diagnosis

-The signs and characteristics of autism can vary greatly from person to person, and can also develop, change and improve over time.
-Age, gender and cognitive ability can also have an impact on how the signs or characteristics of autism present themselves.
-If you feel that you, or someone you love, is on the spectrum, the below checklists will provide you with a list of the common signs and characteristics that can be seen in each age group.
+The characteristics of autism can vary greatly from person to person and may develop and change over time.
+While autism is a lifelong neurodevelopmental difference, individuals can learn new skills and strategies that support independence and well-being.
+Age and cognitive ability influence how the characteristics of autism present themselves.
+If you feel that you, or someone you love, is autistic, the below checklists can provide you with a list of the common characteristics that may be observed in each age group.

 The differences in autism based on gender

 Far more males than females are diagnosed with autism in Australia.
-In fact, four Australian males are diagnosed on the spectrum to every one female.
+In fact, 70% of autistic Australians are male.
 Evidence suggestions, there could be a range of reasons for this, including a bias towards males in the diagnostic process.
 Find out more about the differences in presentations of autism based on gender.

 Why get a diagnosis?